 To understand the role of organizational structure, consider the experience of Justin, a young manager who worked for a logistics and transportation company.
 Their success at leading change in the United States gave their leaders the confidence that Justin could handle a challenging assignment: organize a new supply chain and distribution system for a company in Northern Europe.
 Almost overnight, Justin was responsible for hiring competent people, forming them into a coherent organization, training them, and establishing the needed infrastructure for sustained success in this new market.

 If you were given this assignment, what would you do?
 How would you organize your employees?
 How would you help them understand the challenge of setting up a new organization and system?
 These are the kinds of questions that require an understanding of organizational structure, organizational design, organizational change, and organizational development.

 One of the first issues Justin will need to address deals with how they will organize the system.
 “The decisions about the structure of an organization are all related to the concept of organizational design.
 There are two fundamental forms of structure to remember when designing an organization.

 To address these questions, we need to be familiar with two fundamental ways of building an organization.

 The formal organization is an officially defined set of relationships, responsibilities, and connections that exist across an organization.
 The traditional organizational chart, as illustrated in Exhibit 16.2, is perhaps the most common way of depicting the formal organization.
 The typical organization has a hierarchical form with clearly defined roles and responsibilities.

 When Justin sets up the formal organization, they will need to design the administrative responsibilities and communication structures that should function within an organizational system.
 The formal systems describe how flow of information and resources should occur within an organization.
-To establish the formal organization, they will identify the essential functions that need to be part of the system, and then will hire people to fill these functions.
-Justin will then need to help employees learn their functions and how these functions should relate to one another.
+To establish the formal organization, they will identify the essential functions that need to be part of the system, and they will hire people to fill these functions.
+They will then need to help employees learn their functions and how these functions should relate to one another.